Ray LaHood: Personal life

-LaHood and his wife Kathy have a residence in Peoria, Illinois.
+LaHood and his wife Kathleen have a residence in Peoria, Illinois.
 Ray and Kathy have four children—Darin, Amy, Sam, and Sara.
 Their son Darin LaHood is a current member of the U.S. House of Representatives, having represented Illinois's 18th congressional district since a 2015 special election, and previously served in the Illinois Senate.

 On January 21, 2012, LaHood's son, Sam LaHood, was detained by the Egyptian government and not allowed to leave the country as part of a politically charged criminal investigation by the Egyptian government into the activities of non-governmental organizations (NGOs) monitoring local elections in Egypt.
 LaHood's son is the Egypt director of the International Republican Institute.
 The Egyptian government detained twelve NGO representatives from leaving Egypt.

 On February 5, 2012, Egyptian authorities charged LaHood's son and 42 other individuals with "spending money from organizations that were operating in Egypt without a license."
 Nineteen Americans were part of the 42 charged.
 The U.S. government said that $1.5 billion in U.S. aid to Egypt could be withheld if the investigation was not finished quickly.
 Faiza Abu Naga, Egypt's Minister of International Cooperation, was seen as the person pushing the investigation forward.
 Sam LaHood left Egypt along with several foreign NGO workers on March 1, 2012.
 Sam LaHood was tried in absentia by an Egyptian criminal court, and convicted of operating without a license and receiving foreign funding.
-LaHood was given a five-year jail term and fined 1,000 Egyptian pounds ($143).
+He was given a five-year jail term and fined 1,000 Egyptian pounds ($143).